tivanics/International-LDLT/README.md

 2. Temporal trends of living donor liver transplant (LDLT) use.
 3. Post-transplant outcomes

-#Feb 7 to do
+#Feb 8 to do
-- Recalculate MELD
+- Recalculate MELD -
-- Evaluate center contribution
+- Evaluate center contribution - done
-- Revise abstract according to changes
+- Revise abstract according to changes - done
+- Look at cluster analytic and random effect model methods
+- Look at DBMI and why some missing in UK